-The members of the Council of Ministers who are not deputies shall take their oath before the Turkish Grand National Assembly as written in Article 81, and during their term of office as ministers they shall abide by the rules and conditions to which deputies are subject and shall enjoy parliamentary immunity.
+The members of the Council of Ministers who are not deputies shall take their oath before the Turkish Grand National Assembly as written in Article 81, and during their term of office as ministers they shall abide by the rules and conditions to which deputies are subject and shall enjoy Parliamentary immunity.
 They receive the same salaries and allowances as members of the Turkish Grand National Assembly.

-E. Ministers, and the Formation of Ministries
+E. Formation of Ministries, and Ministers

-ARTICLE 113.
 The formation, abolition, functions, powers and organisation of the ministries shall be regulated by law.

-A minister may act for another if a ministry becomes vacant or if the minister is on leave or absent for a valid reason.
+A minister may act for another if a ministry is vacant or if the minister is on leave or absent for a valid reason.
 However, a minister shall not act for more than one other minister.

-A minister who is brought before the Supreme Court by decision of the Turkish Grand National Assembly, shall lose his or her ministerial status.
+A minister who is brought before the Supreme Court by decision of the Turkish Grand National Assembly, shall lose his ministerial status.
 If the Prime Minister is brought before the Supreme Court, the Government shall be considered to have resigned.

-If a Ministerial position becomes vacant for any reason, a new appointment shall be made to it within fifteen days.
+If a ministry falls vacant for any reason, an appointment shall be made to it within fifteen days.